incubyte/incubyte.github.io/content/blog/codescene-refactoring.md

 But there are small tidyings that one can work on which directly impact the quality of code and shift the developer’s work from tactical to strategic.

 We did a small exercise on the impact of such changes on overall code quality.
-We started with scanning [ElasticSerch Github Repository](https://github.com/elastic/elasticsearch) with [CodeScene](https://codescene.io)
+We started with scanning [Elasticsearch Github Repository](https://github.com/elastic/elasticsearch) with [CodeScene](https://codescene.io)

 CodeScene, a tool I came across after reading Software Design X-Rays, helps tech leaders uncover, prioritize, and solve the technical debt.